24 Legal Terms and Definitions for Personal Injury Law

 What is meant by Punitive Damages

 Punitive damages are awarded to plaintiffs in civil cases where the defendant’s conduct was particularly egregious (i.e., a drunk driver who killed someone).
-These damages are meant as a punishment for defendants, and they can be very large sums of money which would never be awarded under normal circumstances.
+These damages are meant as a punishment for defendants, and they can be very large sums of money that would never be awarded under normal circumstances.

 What is meant by the Statute of Limitations